MattScicluna/interpretable_tsne/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 `interpretable_tsne` is an implementation of our gradient-based attributiont technique described in our GLBIO oral presentation: 'Towards Computing Attributions for Dimensionality Reduction Techniques'.

+To replicate the experiments we performed in our presentation, go to: [MattScicluna/interpretable_tsne_experiment](https://github.com/MattScicluna/interpretable_tsne_experiment)

 ---